By Dr. Arturo Osorio

-Today you have more options than ever when it comes to where to obtain medical procedures and treatments.
-In particular, health and travel converge in the form of medical tourism and wellness tourism, with both rising in popularity every year.
+Today you have more options than ever regarding where to obtain medical procedures and treatments.
+In particular, health and travel converge in the form of medical and wellness tourism, with both rising in popularity yearly.

-Often misunderstood or thought to be interchangeable, these two types of health-related tourism options have distinct differences and serve two very different purposes.
+Often misunderstood or thought to be interchangeable, these two health-related tourism options have distinct differences and serve two very different purposes.

 The motivations behind the two are unique, with one being reactive while the other being decisively proactive.